medinast21/medina-portfolio/docs/SOP.md

 ## Installing and Configuring the Act!
 Web API Database Connection

 ### Overview
 When a client has requested to have the Act!
 Web API configured for use with Act!
-Marketing Automation, Act!
+Marketing Automation (AMA), Act!
-Premium accessed via web, or 3rd-party connections, you will need to create a secure connection from their Act! database to the cloud API endpoint.
+Premium accessed via web (APFW), or 3rd-party connections, you will need to create a secure connection from their Act! database to the cloud API endpoint.

 You have two options for creating this connection for an Act! database: